 Sometimes I am desperate to hear what the Lord is thinking about a situation.
 I pray and pray and pray some more, but all I hear is silence.
 It’s as if my prayers dribble out of my mouth, onto the floor.
 There are many reasons why prayers aren’t answered and why the Lord is silent, but the challenge is to keep praying, whether He answers on our time schedule or not, because He is listening.

 Bend down to listen, and answer me quickly when I call to You, David said, when he was overwhelmed with problems, in Psalm 102:2 (NLT).
-But, could he hear God above the noise of his troubled soul?
+But could he hear God above the noise of his troubled soul?
 I’ve never been good at lip-reading, like when my grandchildren mouth something to me from across the room.
+I don't understand their silent words.
 I need volume.
 David wanted volume.

 Elijah was pushed to the limit when fear of wicked Queen Jezebel drove him to flee into a cave to escape being killed by her.
 When the Lord asked him what he was doing in there, Elijah blurted out that after serving God so zealously, he was the only prophet left who had not been killed by Jezebel’s men.
 Surely his time was up.
 The Lord told him to get out of the cave and stand before Him on the mountain, and the Lord passed by him (1 Kings 19:11 NLT).
 Wow.
 There stood Elijah, an open target for Jezebel’s army, but God, Himself, passed right by him.
 Could there be a stronger defense against an enemy?